VanSHOE/PreCogEntry/README.md

 ### Feature Importance

 Feature importances have also been calculated for `Decision Tree`, `Random Forest`, `Gradient Boosting` and `Logistic Regression` models and are shown in the notebook.
 Though we will only consider the importance results from the `Gradient Boosting` model for the sake of brevity and because it has the highest accuracy, the results from other models are also included in the notebook.
+All feature importance score graphs are in the `classification` directory in the output folder.

 | Feature    | Importance Score |
 | ---------- | ---------------- |